oswaldderiemaecker/openstack-training/README-allinone.md

 yum install openstack-keystone httpd mod_wsgi -y
 ```

-Edit the /etc/keystone/keystone.conf file and complete with the following:
+Edit the /etc/keystone/keystone.conf file and replace with the following:

 ```
 [DEFAULT]